rkuma183/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

    * If you selected <strong>Edit code inline</strong>, paste code copied from a Gist or GitHub.
    * If you selected Upload a ZIP file, navigate to the file on your machine.

-     WARNING: Each upload is limited to under 50 MB (compressed).
+     WARNING: Each upload is limited to under 50 MB (compressed), 10 MB in uploads.

    * If you selected Upload a file from Amazon S3, paste in the bucket ID.